tynx/SMSChallenge/README.md

 ----

 Create the config for CLI/Web/Sync (the c-module is unaffected by these settings):
-You can either store the config in the lib directory (where the config-loader sits) or /etc. (/etc is recommended).
+You can either store the config in the lib directory (where the config-loader is located) or /etc. (/etc is recommended).
 ```
 cp smschallenge.conf.example /etc/smschallenge.conf
 ```